 Steve Crise/BNSF Railway

-Intermodal volume rose 3.5% for the week ended Aug.
-24 from the same week a year ago, the Association of American Railroads reported.
+U.S. rail intermodal traffic increased 3.2% in the week ended Aug.
+9 compared with the same week last year, the Association of American Railroads reported.

-Traffic increased to 257,080 trailers and containers, AAR said in its weekly report.
+Railroads moved 266,153 intermodal trailers and containers, AAR said Aug.
+14 in its weekly report.

 Rail carload volume, which excludes intermodal units, increased 4.5% year-over-year to 301,755 carloads.